Community action in Coundon

 Resident surgeries will take place during the programme to allow people to give feedback on the work being carried out.

-The team will also be working with our Selective Licensing team to ensure that landlords who rent out properties in the focus area apply for a license where needed.
+The team will also be working with our Selective Licensing team to ensure that landlords who rent out properties in the focus area apply for a licence where needed.

 Further information on the Community Action Scheme and work taking place is available online.